Bounds on Scalar Masses in Theories of Moduli Stabilization: Non-thermal cosmological history from string theory

 All steps of this calculation have been carried out in the example of $M$ theory compactified on a manifold of $G_{2}$ holonomy, including the moduli stabilization, calculation of the moduli masses and decays and the entropy generated, etc (see \cite{g2mssm}).
-Importantly, in order to obtain about the right relic density, the LSP must be a wino or wino-like particle, with a large annihilation cross section of about $3\times10^{-24} {\mbox{cm}}^{3}/\sec.$ Such an LSP naturally arises in the $G_{2}$-MSSM \cite{g2mssm2}, where the tree level gaugino masses are suppressed by the supersymmetry breaking mechanism to be of order the gaugino masses from the anomaly mediation contribution.
+Importantly, in order to obtain about the right relic density, the LSP must be a wino or wino-like particle, with a large annihilation cross section of about $3\times10^{-24} {\mbox{cm}}^{3}/\sec.$ Such an LSP naturally arises in the $G_{2}$-MSSM \cite{Acharya:2006ia,Acharya:2007rc}, where the tree level gaugino masses are suppressed by the supersymmetry breaking mechanism to be of order the gaugino masses from the anomaly mediation contribution.
 Thus the non-thermal history and a wino LSP go together and give a consistent picture for dark matter from the compactified string theory.
-Also encouraging is the fact that the PAMELA satellite data on positrons {\it and} antiprotons (which was reported after \cite{g2mssm2}) can be consistently described by a wino LSP \cite{winospamela}.

 One might wonder if the moduli ``reheat temperature'', effectively the temperature generated by the moduli decay, could be above the thermal freezeout temperature so that the thermal history could finally take over.
 Unfortunately, the associated temperature is too small for a thermal history to develop.
 To see this let $T_{RH}\sim10$ MeV for $m_{3/2}\sim 30$ TeV, which follows from $T_{RH} \sim \sqrt{\Gamma_{\phi}m_{pl}} \sim {m_{3/2}^{3/2} \over m_{pl}^{1/2}}$. \ Then if $m_{3/2}$ were larger by even an order of magnitude, $T_{RH}$ would grow by a factor of order $(10)^{3/2}\sim30$, so it would still be small compared to the usual thermal freezeout temperature $T_{fr}\sim $ few GeV.